-SchoolTutoring Academy’s tutoring programs for Sumter students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Sumter students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Sumter School District requires more than the Common Core State Standards.
 While emphasis is still placed on Mathematics and Language Arts, Sumter also has standards for Social Studies and Science.
 Beyond that, the district offers electives and programs that can help students connect with areas of potential career interest.